 June sees the onset of real summer weather in China.
 It is also one of the wettest months of the year for the country as a whole.
 The temps start to tick upward, and the humidity will bring out your forehead sweat.
 This month is cooler and less humid than July or August, but you'll still need a handkerchief to dab at your brow and an umbrella.

-Northern China, such as Beijing and Harbin are going to feel drier than central and southern China where the humidity will really start to settle in this month.
+Northern China, such as Beijing and Harbin, are going to feel drier than central and southern China, where the humidity will really start to settle in this month.

 Packing Suggestions for June in China

 June can be a little bit tricky to pack right.
-It can be really hot in humid in much of China and then cool in other parts and in altitude.
+It can be really hot in humid in much of China and then cool in other parts and in higher altitudes.
 Of course, if you will be in the hot and humid parts, air-conditioning units will be cranking at full speed.
 If you are sensitive to air-conditioning, you might need a light sweater for cool inside environs and some evenings.

 - Comfortable and easy-to-dry shoes

-- Light and airy base layer - shorts, short-sleeve shirts.
-China is very casual so you'll be hard-pressed to be under-dressed.
-Sleeveless tops and shorts are suitable for women as well unless you'll be visiting Muslim regions such as Xinjiang and you'll need to dress conservatively in Tibetan temples.
-More on this: Visiting Xinjiang | Dos and Don'ts of Visiting Tibetan Temples | How to Dress in a Temple
+- A light and airy base layer such as shorts and short-sleeved shirts.
+China is very casual, so you'll be hard-pressed to be under-dressed.
+Sleeveless tops and shorts are suitable for women as well as men, unless you'll be visiting Muslim regions such as Xinjiang.
+Also, you'll need to dress conservatively to enter Tibetan temples.

-What's Not So Great about Visiting China in June
+What's Not So Great